ionic-team/getting-started-iv-vue/README.md

   };
 ```

-Then update the `Home.vue` to display the `vaultIsLocked` value along with the session.
+Finally, update the `Home.vue` to display the `vaultIsLocked` value along with the session:

 ```html
 <ion-item>